pu2clr/BFO/README.md

 The unit of frequency is 0.01Hz (1/100 Hz).
 See [Etherkit Library](https://github.com/etherkit/Si5351Arduino).

-if you want to modify the frequency of BFO to 10MHz (for example), just change the lines below.
+You might need a different BFO frequency.
+If you want to modify the central frequency of BFO to 10MHz (for example), just change the lines below.

 ```cpp
 #define MAX_BFO     1100000000LU   // BFO max. frequency (11MHz)